dmlc/gluon-nlp/docs/examples/language_model/language_model.md

 grad_clip = 0.25
 ```

+### Loading the dataset

-#### Load the dataset, extract the vocabulary, numericalize, and batchify in order to perform truncated BPTT
+Now, we load the dataset, extract the vocabulary, numericalize, and batchify in order to perform truncated BPTT.

 ```{.python .input}
 dataset_name = 'wikitext-2'